 The Dell XPS 15 9575 (2-in-1) now ships with the Dell 130W USB Type-C AC Adapter to power the PC through the USB Type-C port instead of the 130W conventional AC power adapter that came with the Dell XPS 15 (2017).
 The Dell 130W USB Type-C AC Adapter uses USB Power Delivery to deliver 130 watts (20 volts @ 6.5 amps) rapid charging to the Dell XPS 15 9575 (2-in-1) when connected to the PC's Thunderbolt 3 or Type-C port.

 As with most Dell models, the Dell XPS 15 9575 (2-in-1) has almost the same look and feel, with a 15.6 inch InfinityEdge display and a full size keyboard and 1.3 mm touchpad.
 As a tablet/laptop hybrid, the Dell XPS 15 9575 (2-in-1) naturally comes with a 360 degree geared hinge allowing the PC to be folded and used in many different modes.

 With its slim and compact body, the Dell XPS 15 9575 (2-in-1) can be easily carried along anywhere while providing the latest connectivity interfaces suitable for both casual or professional use.

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we verify that the Dell XPS 15 9575 (2-in-1) can use 15 watts (5 volts @ 3 amps) and 7.5 watts (5 volts @ 1.5 amps) fixed PDO's as well as programmable power from 42.75 watts to 45 watts (19-20 volts @ 2.25 amps) for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we verify that the Dell XPS 15 9575 (2-in-1) can use 15 watts (5 volts @ 3 amps) and 7.5 watts (5 volts @ 1.5 amps) fixed PDO's as well as variable power supply of 42.75 to 45 watts range (19-20 volts @ 2.25 amps) for charging.
 Note some compliance failures were observed.

 Date and Time: